eic/pfRICH/README.md

 charged particles and produced optical photons, association between emission vertices and particular Cherenkov light radiators, etc.

-  As of February 2024, the source code is split into four partss: one related to a [complete ePIC pfRICH detector](epic) simulation, one for a [pfRICH mockup](ftbf) simulation for the 2024 Fermilab beam test, one for a BNL HRPPD [test stand](tstand), and a part which is [common](share) for all three different geometries.
+  As of February 2024, the source code is split into four parts: one related to a [complete ePIC pfRICH detector](epic) simulation, one for a [pfRICH mockup](ftbf) simulation for the 2024 Fermilab beam test, one for a BNL HRPPD [test stand](tstand), and a part which is [common](share) for all three different geometries.